-This new study will ask people who employ PAs about their experiences during the time of lockdown and beyond.
-We want to talk with both people who pay for a PA by Direct Payments from the council and people who pay their PA independently.
-We will interview 70 individual employers (care users) and family members (if they are the employer because their relative cannot manage these arrangements), to learn from their experiences.
-We will also interview people from 5-6 brokerage or support agencies that help people find possible PAs, or support PA employers.
+This study is asking people who employ PAs about their experiences during the time of lockdown and beyond.
+We are talking with both people who pay for a PA by Direct Payments from the council and people who pay their PA independently.
+We are interviewing 70 individual employers (care users) and family members (if they are the employer because their relative cannot manage these arrangements), to learn from their experiences.
+We are also interviewing people from 5-6 brokerage or support agencies that help people find possible PAs, or support PA employers.

 NIHR School for Social Care Research